 Over the last decades across the world, Christians have become the most persecuted people because of their faith.

-In Europe, people of Muslim background who convert to Christianity are often persecuted, forced to live their faith in hiding.
+In Europe, Christians and places of worship are increasingly targeted by violence and destrictions, people of Muslim background who convert to Christianity are often persecuted, forced to live their faith in hiding.
 Public demonstrations are increasingly censored, and even basic statements of faith in public discourses are being prosecuted.

 In North Korea, they are prevented from even possessing a Bible.
 In many other countries, they can't publicly join a community or be baptized because capital punishment or life imprisonment are provided by States in response.